rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 >Example:
 ><CITE>“Sixth edition”--Tchemerizine, v.
 6, p.
 117-131</CITE>

-<a name="3.26.32.2">3.26.32.2</a> Note statements referring to other editions (e.g. as part of a preface to an earlier edition or a summary of the work’s publication history) if considered important (see [3.21.31.2](/DCRMR/edition/Edition-statement/#3.21.31.2)).
+<a name="3.26.32.2">3.26.32.2</a> Note statements referring to other editions (e.g., as part of a preface to an earlier edition or a summary of the work’s publication history) if considered important (see [3.21.31.2](/DCRMR/edition/Edition-statement/#3.21.31.2)).

 ## 3.26.33 Two or more works on the preferred source of information with at least one edition statement